Fibird/r2b_fair/README.md

 The `make` command builds a library libdmclock.a.
 That plus the header files in the src directory allow one to use the implementation in their code.

-### Building unit tests

-The `make dmclock-tests` command builds unit tests.

-### Building simulations

-The `make dmclock-sims` command builds two simulations -- *dmc_sim* and *ssched_sim* -- which incorporate, respectively, the dmclock priority queue or a very simple scheduler for comparison.
-Other priority queue implementations could be added in the future.

-## dmclock API

-To be written....